Java Code Analysis!?! picoCTF 2023 Solution

 In CTF challenges providing source code, a targeted grep for common secret-related keywords will quickly surface the value.
 Look for a literal assignment like private static final String SECRET = "verysecretkey"; or a properties line such as jwt.secret=verysecretkey.
 In real-world code reviews this is also the first thing security auditors check.

 Log in with a regular account to obtain a token, then base64-decode the payload.
-Confirm role: "USER" exists (so you know the field name) and check the exp claim before forging.
+Confirm the fields - the app uses role: "Free" (not "USER"), userId: 1, and email rather than the standard sub claim.
+Note these exact names before forging.

 bash